NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 5/Younger Sister Vivatu.md

 abilities_mid:
   - name: ""
   - name: "Go With the Flow"
-    desc: "`pf2:r` (primal,water) **Trigger** Vivatu is targeted by a physical attack and can see the attacker\n**Effect** The targeted part of Vivatu's body turns into flowing water to hamper the blow.
+    desc: "`pf2:r` (primal,water) **Trigger** Vivatu is targeted by a physical attack and can see the attacker\n* * *\n\n**Effect** The targeted part of Vivatu's body turns into flowing water to hamper the blow.
 She gains a +2 circumstance bonus to AC against the triggering attack.
 If she takes electricity damage, she can't use this again for 1d4 rounds."

 attacks:
   - name: ""